-If you have reduced mobility, please make sure you book your tour in advance at the Hohenschwangau Ticket-Center (reservation fee 1.80 euros per person), to give us sufficient time for the organizational aspects (provision of accompanying persons, coordination of the tours).When reserving, please state the number of persons, the language required for the tour and the time you would like to start it.
+If you have reduced mobility, please make sure you book your tour in advance at the Hohenschwangau Ticket-Center, to give us sufficient time for the organizational aspects (provision of accompanying persons, coordination of the tours).When reserving, please state the number of persons, the language required for the tour and the time you would like to start it.

 Disabled persons will get reduced admission charges (verification required); one helper is admitted free of charge if the necessity of an escort is registered in the verification.

 Ticket collection: The reserved tickets must be collected at the latest an hour before the confirmed admission time from the ‘reserved tickets’ counter in the Hohenschwangau Ticket-Center.

 You are unfortunately not allowed to drive your car up to the castle, even if you have reduced mobility.
 The road from the Ticket-Center to Neuschwanstein Castle (distance around 1.5 km) is asphalted, but it is all uphill and in places quite steep.

 We recommend that you ride up in the horse-drawn carriage.
 The drivers will provide any assistance with boarding you might require, as no ramps are available.
 Folding wheelchairs can of course easily be transported in the carriage, but the drivers unfortunately can’t take electrically-driven wheelchairs.

 The carriage ride ends at the turning point below the castle.
 From here it is approximately 450 metres to the castle on a tarred road with a gradient of up to 15 %.